ahmedaq/MPF-BML-GUI/README.md

   </summary>

 1. Install the MPF-BML-GUI application as follows:
-      * Download the installer from the "Linux OS" directory in this repository, unzip the files, and install the application by following the guidelines in the setup window.
+      * Download the installer from the "Linux OS" directory in this repository and install the application by following the guidelines in the setup window.

       Note: In case the installer doesn't start, open terminal and go to the "Documents" folder and type the following command:
       ```